What is API Security?

 .
 Once an attacker obtains a valid token—whether through interception

-, or proprietary business data.
-Data exposure leads to far-reaching consequences, ranging from privacy violations and regulatory penalties to loss of customer trust and reputational damage.
+The attackers take advantage of these vulnerabilities to gain access to confidential data that includes personal user information, financial records, or proprietary business data.
+Data exposure has broad-ranging implications, from violations of privacy and regulatory penalties to loss of customer trust and reputational damage.

-Parameter tampering involves the manipulation of parameters in an API request to alter its intended behavior.
-By modifying query parameters, path variables, or payload data, an attacker can access unauthorized information, bypass security measures, or exploit vulnerabilities in the API’s logic.
+Parameter tampering refers to changing the parameters in an API to modify its intended behavior.
+An attacker may alter query parameters, path variables, or payload data in order to access unauthorized information, bypass security measures, or take advantage of vulnerabilities in the logic of the API.

 For example, an attacker might change the limit parameter